wlfcss/react-native-docsZh/0.54/en/webview.md

 ### `startInLoadingState`

 Boolean value that forces the `WebView` to show the loading view on the first load.
-This prop must be set to `true` in order for the `renderLoading` prop to work.

 | Type | Required |
 | ---- | -------- |